SystemJargon/Windows_11/reset_windows_11_password.md

-# Reset Windows 11 password
+# Reset Windows 11 password (also Windows Server 2022)

 To start with the procedure, you need to boot up with something that can access the NTFS file system.
 In my case, I always use Windows installation media or Windows PE media.